 Computing Affinity Scores and Conflicts for large venues

-Note: This document is for large venues (>2000 submissions) that need to manually calculate scores.
+Note: This document is for large venues (>2000 submissions) that need to manually calculate scores and conflicts.
 Smaller venues should refer to the directions here.

 Overview